BhavanaThota2006/Grainpalette/ProjectFiles/Grainpalette/Data/Readme.md

-Here I upload only 50 images per each type.
+Here I upload only 50 images per each type.\n
-But, We trained this model on 15000 images.
+But, We trained this model on 15000 images.\n
 Here is the link of the Datasets ** Link : https://www.kaggle.com/datasets/muratkokludataset/rice-image-dataset **